 So, is it legal?
 Yes, as long as investigators stay in a public space.
 This gets a little weird.
 For instance, they can record you on your property if they are standing on a public sidewalk.

 Online surveillance happens too, but it’s limited to the investigator viewing what’s publicly available online.
-Check out our article, Surveillance and Long-term Disability Claims, for more information.
+Check out our article, Long-term Disability Surveillance: Online Guide 2023, for more information.

 If you have been on long-term disability for more than two years, you will likely receive benefits based on an “any occupation” definition of disability.
 This means that the insurance company will pay benefits as long as it believes you are incapable of doing any type of work.